-This consultative report presents the results of, and seeks comments on, the evaluation of the effects of the G20 financial regulatory reforms on securitisation implemented to date.
-The objectives are twofold: to assess the extent to which the securitisation reforms implemented to date have achieved their financial stability objectives and to examine broader effects (positive or negative) of the reforms on the functioning and structure of the securitisation markets and on the financing of the real economy.
-The final report is expected to be published at the end of 2024.
+This report presents the results of the evaluation of the effects of the G20 financial regulatory reforms on securitisation implemented to date.
+The objectives are twofold: to assess the extent to which the securitisation reforms implemented to date have achieved their financial stability objectives; and to examine broader effects (positive or negative) of the reforms on the functioning and structure of the securitisation markets and on the financing of the real economy.

 The evaluation has been streamlined compared to previous FSB evaluations to make the exercise more manageable, given the complexity of the topic and significant data limitations.
-It focuses, in terms of scope, on the collateralised debt/loan obligation (CDO/CLO) and the non-government-guaranteed part of the residential mortgage-backed securities (RMBS) market segments; and in terms of reforms, on the International Organization of Securities Commissions (IOSCO) minimum retention recommendations and the Basel Committee on Banking Supervision (BCBS) revisions to prudential requirements for banks' securitisation-related exposures.
+It focuses, in terms of scope, on the collateralised debt/loan obligation (CDO/CLO) and the non-government-guaranteed part of the residential mortgage-backed securities (RMBS) markets; and in terms of reforms, on the International Organization of Securities Commissions (IOSCO) minimum retention recommendations and the Basel Committee on Banking Supervision (BCBS) revisions to prudential requirements for banks' securitisation-related exposures.
 The analysis concentrates mostly on FSB member jurisdictions with securitisation markets that are material from a global perspective and have adopted the relevant reforms.
-Other G20 or domestic reforms relating to assets being securitised or issuers and investors in these markets - such as on disclosures, credit rating agencies and credit underwriting standards - are only reviewed qualitatively.
+Other G20 or domestic reforms relating to securitised assets or issuers and investors in these markets - such as on disclosures, credit rating agencies and credit underwriting standards - are only reviewed qualitatively.

-From a conceptual perspective, both the risk retention recommendations and prudential requirements aim to reduce misaligned incentives and moral hazard and thereby limit systemic risk.
+From a conceptual perspective, both the risk retention recommendations and prudential requirements aim to reduce misaligned incentives and moral hazard, thereby limiting systemic risk.
 In addition, both aim to promote sound securitisation markets.
 Because systemic risk and moral hazard are not directly observable, the evaluation examines the mechanisms through which the reforms are expected to operate and associated metrics to assess securitisation market resilience.
 These include the complexity and opaqueness of structures; credit enhancement; changes in the investor base; credit quality of underlying loans and credit performance; pricing of securitised assets; and the robustness of these markets during recent episodes of stress and in hypothetical scenario analyses.

 The evaluation draws on a broad range of information sources and analytical approaches.
-These include responses to a questionnaire by FSB member jurisdictions; input from stakeholders through a call for public feedback and through interviews with market participants; a review of the academic literature; and quantitative indicators and descriptive analysis on the effects of reforms using data from commercial data providers, FSB members, and other sources.
+These include responses to a survey by FSB member jurisdictions; input from stakeholders through public feedback on the consultation report and outreach events; review of the academic literature including dialogue with academics; and quantitative indicators and descriptive analysis on the effects of reforms using data from commercial data providers, FSB members and other sources.
 These sources taken together form the basis for the conclusions in the report.

 The evaluation faced important analytical challenges.
-These include data limitations (e.g. in terms of comprehensive and globally consistent information on securitisation markets) and methodological issues (e.g. multiple reforms taking place concurrently, overlapping implementation periods, establishing suitable benchmarks, confounding factors, and market-specific idiosyncrasies).
+These include data limitations (e.g. in terms of comprehensive and globally consistent information on securitisation markets) and methodological issues (e.g. multiple reforms taking place concurrently, overlapping implementation periods, establishing suitable benchmarks, confounding factors and market-specific idiosyncrasies).
 These challenges suggest that caution is needed when interpreting the findings and attributing particular market outcomes to the effects of the reforms.